SoftInstigate/restheart/README.md

 ## Introduction

-RESTHeart is a modern bRuntime for Microservices, designed to radically simplify server-side development and deployment.
+RESTHeart is a modern Runtime for Microservices, designed to radically simplify server-side development and deployment.

 RESTHeart provides out-of-the-box: